aminerachyd/website/docs/Docs/kubernetes.md

 ---

+## Advanced Features

+### Validation Webhooks

 ## Validation webhooks in Kubernetes

 Kubernetes exposes two resources to validate resources before their creation: `validatingwebhookconfigurations` and `mutatingwebhookconfigurations`.
 CRDs and operators can define their own webhooks that the API server will call to check whether the resource to be created is valid or not.
 The order for calling webhook is: mutating webhooks > validating webhook.
 [Link to doc.](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/)

 ---

+### Volume Snapshots

 ## Volume snapshots